Kop3kns/xuid-Scraper/README.md

 # Out of service
 Upon trying to grab my xbox live token it seems they have patched the method of capturing the XBL3.0 token using fiddler.
 The xbox app stops incoming and outcoming packets from being sent with this new method (This may be why they depriciated the console companion app).
 I do have an idea on how to grab the token, but until I find a viable workaround to the problem, the tool will not work.

+# Potential fix
+Looking at another repository, there seems to be a way to grab the xbl3.0 token through hex by reading through the memory of the xbox app.
+Due to this, it may require me to completely change the programming language the scraper is written in.
+I will see if hxd works, and may change the program so it works without the group post scrape.